How a Charitable Remainder Trust Can Lower Your Taxes

 Schedule your strategy session with Lawvex to get a personalized CRT analysis for your situation.

-CRT Payout Rules and IRS Requirements
+Understanding CRT Payout Rules from the IRS

 The IRS imposes specific rules on CRT payouts to maintain the trust’s tax-exempt status: